GEICO vs. Progressive: Car Insurance Comparison Tips

 Customer Satisfaction Ratings in Texas

-In Texas, we see that GEICO drops to 7th with a score of 804 and Progressive in 5th with a rating of 818.
-One thing to note here is that the smaller insurers are beginning to surface with Texas Farm Bureau at the #1 position with a rating of 836.
+In Texas, we see that GEICO increases to 3rd with a score of 830ds and Progressive in 9th with a rating of 795.
+One thing to note here is that the smaller insurers are beginning to surface with Texas Farm Bureau at the #1 position with a rating of 860.

-J.D.
-Power states, “this year marks the first time in the past 6 years that small insurers achieve a higher satisfaction score than large insurers (815 vs. 814, respectively)”.
-This is largely due to the positive perceptions of price to where the smaller insurance agencies have an advantage with lower, competitive rates.
+Smaller car insurers are overtaking larger car insurance companies due to the positive perceptions of price to where the smaller insurance agencies have an advantage with lower, competitive rates.
 We see a large jump in customer satisfaction ratings for smaller insurers in California.
-The chart below projects Ameriprise, Wawanesa, and Auto Club of Southern California Insurance Group in the top 3 positions.
+The chart below projects Esurance, The Hartford, Wawanesa, and Auto Club of Southern California Insurance Group in the top 4 positions.

 With smaller insurers on an upward trend of customer service excellence, it would benefit you most to spend 5 minutes comparing their rates against the big guys at Geico and Progressive.
 See how much you can save on your auto insurance policy below.